Passive income is the dream, right?

 I've been using Wealthsimple for a few months now and it's been great.
 Signing up was a breeze, my investment account transferred over smoothly and the customer service has been excellent so far.
 I highly recommend Wealthsimple as a robo-advisor.

 - Minimum account balance: $0

-Blooom is the best (and pretty much only) robo-advisor for managing your 401k.
-When you sign up they'll show you the current health of your 401k and then tell you how you can optimize by cutting hidden fees and improving diversification.
+Blooom is pretty much the only robo-advisor for managing your 401k.
+When you sign up they'll show you the current health of your 401k and then tell you how you can optimize by working to reduce hidden investment fees and improve diversification.

 2. Dividend Paying Stocks

 Certain companies give a portion of their profits to their stockholders.
 This is known as a dividend.

 Investing in dividend-paying stocks is a great way to earn passive income, but there is a fair share of risk involved as well (just like any investment).
 For example, companies can lower their dividend yield, or stop paying dividends altogether, which can cause the stock price to drop rapidly.

 That's why, just like with any other investment, you must always do your research.

 Just because a stock is paying dividends doesn't mean it's a solid investment.

 3. Peer to Peer Lending